aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 If the [QueryObject does not have encrypted values](#queryobject-has-encrypted-values) then QueryInputForBeacons MUST NOT attempt to obtain [Beacon Key Materials](../searchable-encryption/search-config.md#beacon-key-materials).

-When querying, a [bucket number](search-config.md#bucketnumber) MUST be determined by examining the `:aws_dbe_bucket` value in the `ExpressionAttributeValues`.
+When querying, a [partition number](search-config.md#partitionnumber) MUST be determined by examining the `:aws_dbe_partition` value in the `ExpressionAttributeValues`.

-If this value is absent, a bucket number of `0` MUST be used.
+If this value is absent, a partition number of `0` MUST be used.

-If this value is not of type `N` or fails to hold an integer value greater than or equal to zero and less than the [max buckets](search-config.md#max-buckets), an error MUST be returned.
+If this value is not of type `N` or fails to hold an integer value greater than or equal to zero and less than the [max partitions](search-config.md#max-partitions), an error MUST be returned.

-If this value is valid, then this value is used and the `:aws_dbe_bucket` field MUST be removed from the `ExpressionAttributeValues`.
+If this value is valid, then this value is used and the `:aws_dbe_partition` field MUST be removed from the `ExpressionAttributeValues`.

 For any operand in the KeyConditionExpression or FilterExpression which is a beacon name,